tariqajyusuf/fidesdocs/pages/fides/dsr_quickstart/dsr_support/datasets.md

 ### Generate a Dataset
 The Fides CLI allows you to both connect to and generate a blank Dataset for your datastores.
 This blank Dataset does not include any annotations (e.g., Fides data descriptions) or `fidesops_meta` information, but can be used to initially map your databases.

-For more information, see [generating resources](./generate_resources).
+For more information, see [generating resources](../../cli_support/generate_resources).

 ## Configure a manual Dataset

 Not all data can be automatically retrieved.
 When services have no external API, or when user data is held in a physical location, you can define a Dataset to describe the types of manual fields you plan to upload, as well as any dependencies between these manual collections and other collections.

-!!!
-Tip "When a manual Dataset is defined, an in-progress access request will pause until the data is added manually, and then resume execution.
-For more information, see [resuming a paused request](#resume-a-paused-access-privacy-request)."
+<Callout>When a manual Dataset is defined, an in-progress access request will pause until the data is added manually, and then resume execution.
+For more information, see [resuming a paused request](#resume-a-paused-access-privacy-request).</Callout>

 ### Describe a manual datastore